It is important to view your organization like it is a sailing vessel. All successful businesses have what I call seaworthiness.

 Every vessel has a rudder.
 It is essential: no rudder, no navigational headway.
 Rudderless is not a good thing.
 Neither is visionless in the bang-bang pressure of the business milieu.

 In business, your rudder is your vision.
-As the founder of North Point Ministries Andy Stanley points out, your vision is about what could be and should be.
-Determine your vision, believe in it and then set sail!
+As Andy Stanley points out, your vision is about what could be and should be.
+Set your vision, believe in it and then set sail!
 Your vision might be tweaked or shaped as your company grows over time.
 That is alright.
 No major concerns here.
 You are evolving.
 The rudder, like your vision, has to adjust in the water for steering reasons.

-By the way, all good leaders are skilled at what I call the “ates.”
+By the way, all good leaders are skilled at what I call the “ates”.
 They celebrate well.
 They initiate well, getting things moving.
-They also demonstrate well, embodying the values of the organization.
+They also demonstrate well, embodying superbly the values of the organization.
 And, of course, they navigate well.

 We have covered now three fundamental features of any soundly built sea vessel: 1. the keel, 2. the hull and 3. the rudder.
 What we have not discussed yet, and certainly need to, is the significance of the sails resplendent on any sailing craft.